Don’t let a giftless Christmas get you down. Take a look at these six things to do if you can’t afford Christmas gifts and see how they can help you.

 1. Don’t be ashamed to let others know.

-Taking financial responsibility is admirable and nothing to be ashamed of.
+Taking financial responsibility is admirable and nothing to be ashamed of, especially during the holidays.
 If you are worried about friends and family buying gifts for you and having nothing to return, don’t hesitate to let them know ahead of time that you can’t buy gifts this year.
 Chances are they will be understanding and admire your courage to get yourself out of debt and handle your financial situation.

 Even if you can’t afford gifts, you can always gift your time.
 Offer to watch a friend’s kids, or attend a free holiday concert with a family member.
-Offer your time which is always valuable, and a great way to show someone they matter to you.
-You can even make coupons for friends and family offering your time to help with odd jobs and tasks.
+Offer your time, which is still valuable, and a great way to show someone they matter to you.
+You can even make coupons for friends and family, offering your time to help with odd jobs and tasks.

 3. Help the less fortunate.

-You might feel like you are down in the dumps, but take this time to help others who truly have less than you.
+You might feel like you are down in the dumps, but take this time to help others who genuinely have less than you.
 Volunteer at a local food pantry or soup kitchen where help is always needed.
-This is an excellent way to give without spending a dime and realize how much you truly have.
+Volunteering is an excellent way to give without spending a dime and realize how much you honestly have.
+Volunteer Match is a great place to find reputable places to volunteer.

 4. Have an honest talk with your children.